 After my husband and I moved our family back to Hong Kong, we decided to homeschool our children, homeschooling was an extremely non-traditional and unfamiliar concept for me.
 I had never even heard of homeschooling before I studied in the States, so I wondered how I was going to homeschool my children alone in Hong Kong.

 After weeks of researching and pinning about homeschooling, I finally had some ideas of what homeschooling is and its advantages for me and my children.
 I became quite excited that I would be able to share my knowledge and love of learning with my precious children.
 And was especially excited about teaching different subjects in both English and Chinese.
 I suddenly realized how blessed we were to be living in Hong Kong because my children got to practice Chinese with everyone.

 My girls have been homeschooled since September 2015, and it has been a blast!
-I get to give my children all of my attention during school time, and I get to spend my personal time to researching and designing different kinds of fun lessons and activities for them.
+I get to give my children all of my attention during school time, and I get to spend my personal time researching and designing different kinds of fun lessons and activities for them.
 Since starting, I have seen huge progress in my children as they have developed academically, physically, and emotionally.
 There have definitely been plenty of ups and downs, and there are still difficulties that I still need to overcome.

 About this Blog

-I am just a mother with a passion for teaching Chinese to my kids – that’s why I created this blog.
-I want to share my ideas, insights, and experiences about homeschooling young children in Chinese with you.
-Also, as a native from Hong Kong, I think it is important for me to share my insight into the differences between how I learned English and Chinese.
+I am a mother of four with a passion for teaching Chinese to my kids – that’s why I created this blog.
+I want to share my ideas, insights, and experiences with homeschooling young children in Chinese with you.
+Also, as a native of Hong Kong, I think it is important for me to share my insight into the differences between how I learned English and Chinese.

 On this Blog You will find: